DIY Wedding Officiant Course

 Why not just hire someone?

 Why ask a friend or family member to officiate your ceremony?
 And then, how do you support them to be successful?

-I hear from a lot of couples who have asked a friend to do their ceremony and then realized how much work it would be.
+I hear from a lot of people who have asked a friend to do their ceremony and then realized how much work it would be.
 Or, they asked a friend but they're having trouble making the time to put together something meaningful.
-I've heard from couples who worked with a professional officiant, and they just have a routine script that’s not personally meaningful.
-Another challenge with professional officiants comes up for people who are queer or in a poly relationship, because it can be hard to find out if a professional officiant will be accepting and nonjudgmental of those lifestyles.
+I've heard from people who worked with a professional officiant, and they just have a routine script that’s not personally meaningful.
+Another challenge with professional officiants comes up for people who are queer or in a poly relationship, because it can be hard to find a professional officiant who will be accepting and nonjudgmental of their lives.
 These are some of the reasons why you might ask a loved one to officiate your wedding ceremony.

 These are all reasons why you might want to use this DIY Wedding Toolkit!

 Save on coaching sessions by registering for a bundle.

 Working with a couple with mixed spiritual or religious backgrounds.